Skip to content

 The Remedy

-The prosecuting attorney cannot use any statement the court suppresses for this reason, as part of the government’s case-in-chief.
+The prosecuting attorney cannot use any statement the court suppresses for a Miranda violation, as part of the government’s case-in-chief.
 And the prosecutor can’t use it to support probable cause for the charge or Complaint.

 Understanding the Why